-Item Information required Include the information in this column 11A Following a loss of grid power, do staff need to be called out to shut down or restart Synchronous Condensers System if there are no faults?
+Item Information required Include the information in this column (if the required information is not readily available, include the likely date this information will be provided) 11A Following a loss of grid power, do staff need to be called out to shut down or restart S synchronous C eondensers System if there are no faults?
 If faults occur on equipment, do staff need to be called out to manage the situation at the station?
 If yes, how long will it take to get on-call / standby/ other staff to the station site?

 11B Is external supply required to safely shut down the Synchronous Condenser System?
 How long can the Synchronous Condenser System operate without external supply?
 11C Provide the TNSP or DNSP substation where the Synchronous Condenser System connects to the power system.
-Number and grouping of units, voltage and MVAr capacity of each unit: 11D Where does the Synchronous Condenser System receive its external start up supply from?
+A Number and grouping of units, voltage and M VA var capacity of each unit: 11D Where does the Synchronous Condenser Seystem receive its external start up supply from?
 Provide the bus number, feeder and voltage level.
 11E Do you need external supply to start a unit?
 If external supply is not necessary to start a unit, please provide the energy source used to return units to service.
 If external supply is required, what changes to the synchronous condenser system are required to restart without external supply?
 11F Are there any unique/complex switching requirements to receive station auxiliary supply from the power system (including key protection that requires manual reset and whether the reset requires involvement from external parties)?
 If there are unique requirements, please specify the details of these requirements.
 11G Can the Synchronous Condenser System be restarted remotely, or does it need local / on-site interactions?
 11H Is there an emergency supply (e.g. diesel, gas turbine, UPS and batteries) installed at the site and how long it can operate independently?
-If yes, is it sufficient to safely shut down the Synchronous Condenser System?
-Furthermore, is the backup system capable of barring the units (if required) and maintaining hydraulic pressure for the bearings (if required) during the coasting phase?
-11 J How long will it take to safely shutdown, secure and make ready to restart the Synchronous Condenser System?
+If yes, is it sufficient to safely shut down the- Synchronous Condenser System synchronous condenser units?
+Furthermore, is the backup system capable of barring the units (if required) and maintaining hydraulic pressure for the bearings (if required) during the coasting phase ?
+111 Can the synchronous condenser restart without external supply?
+If not, what changes to the synchronous condenser system are required to restart without external supply?
+11J How long will it take to safely shutdown, secure and make ready to restart the sSynchronous Ceondenser Systems?
 Would the shutdown time be prolonged without grid connected auxiliary supply?
-11 J K Can the synchronous condensers that are in a shutdown sequence be restarted as soon as external supply becomes available?
-Or, does the shutdown sequence need to be completed first (e.g. sequence needs to be complete, coasting, countdown /timer, temperature, speed, auxiliary etc.)?
+11K Can the synchronous condensers that are in a shutdown sequence be restarted as soon as external supply becomes available?
+Or, does the shutdown sequence need to be completed first (e.g. sequence needs to be complete, coasting , countdown /timer, temperature, speed, auxiliary etc.)?
 Please provide this information as necessary.
-11 K Ł Provide the estimated electrical power requirements during various stages of the unit restart, including a breakdown for individual units, an aggregate, and house load where relevant.
+11L Provide the estimated electrical power requirements during various stages of the unit restart, including a breakdown for individual units, an aggregate, and house load where relevant.
 Include the minimum load level / active power required and start-up time for the Synchronous Condenser System.
 Please also provide the below details: Starter system details (e.g. pony motor/VSC, SFC starter system etc.) Auxiliary systems such as cooling, pumps etc. Peak load during starting - breakaway, sustained load during starting, short term and steady state power demands etc. Required minimum short circuit levels during restart